Ee-Chee/Spiced-Academy-tabasco-curriculum/css_positioning/README.md

 Inline elements (such as `<span>, '<a>', '<strong>'`) do not cause new lines and take up just as much space as they need.

 Just because elements start out with values for their `display` properties there is no reason you can't change them if you want to.
-There are several values you might to change an element's display property to.
+There are several values you might want to change an element's display property to.

 For example, we can give our two boxes the `display` property of `inline-block`.
 This makes them act like block elements within themselves but like inline elements outside.
 That is, they do not cause line breaks after them.